navigation bar

 The Black River forms near Pilot Knob in the Mark Twain National Forest of Iron County, then flows southward through Reynolds, Wayne and Butler Counties into Arkansas to its confluence with the Current River at Pocahontas.
 It is characterized by its lazy, slow-moving current on Class I flatwater surrounded by beautiful forests and the southeastern Missouri Ozarks.
 Its headwaters begin just a short distance north of Taum Sauk Mountain, the highest point of elevation in the State of Missouri, and then flow by Johnson's Shut-ins State Park above Lesterville down through Clearwater Lake and Poplar Bluff before entering Arkansas' far northeast corner.
 Nearby major waterways include the Big, St. Francis, Current, Jacks Fork and Eleven Point Rivers, all but the Jacks Fork eventually finding their ways into Arkansas.

-This reach of the Black River begins at Reynolds County Road 364 (Mill Creek) below Lesterville and runs about 14.3 miles to Reynolds County Highway K bridge east of Redford and north of Clearwater Lake.
-The river is navigable all the way to the lake, but a lack of access and the long paddle across the lake make trips below Highway K impractical for most boaters.
+This reach of the Black River begins at Reynolds County Road 364 (Mill Creek) below Lesterville and runs about 30.9 miles to Clearwater Dam, though many paddlers opt to take out at Reynolds County Highway K bridge east of Redford and north of Clearwater Lake about 14.3 miles below Mill Creek.
+The river is navigable all the way to the lake, but the long paddle across the lake make trips below Highway K impractical for most boaters.
+There are, however, three access points between Highway K and the dam for those who don't mind paddling on lake-effect waters.
 This short reach offers excellent scenery that is typical of the southern Missouri-northern Arkansas area.
 Hardwood trees cover the adjacent mountains and hills while a variety of softwoods line the riverbanks.
 Wildlife, birdlife and fish are prominent along this run, and attest to the remote nature of the surrounding area.

 Location